Daniel Lehrmann, Ph.D.

 Through research collaborations Lehrmann has co-advised graduate students at Rice University, Stanford University, the University of Alabama, and the University of Texas at San Antonio.

 Prior to Joining Trinity in 2010, Lehrmann held an endowed professorship in international relations at the University of Wisconsin-Oshkosh.
+He has received the Erasmus Haworth Distinguished Alumni Honors in Geology Award from the University of Kansas.
 He has won a SEPM best paper award, honorable mention for best paper in Palaios, and has presented as distinguished lecturer at UT Austin.

-Lehrmann is associate editor for the Journal of Sedimentary Research and the Journal of Earth Sciences and Environment.
-He is actively involved with local geological organizations such at the Southwest Research Institute, Edward Aquifer Authority, The University of Texas at San Antonio, Witte Museum, South Texas Geological Society, and the Society of Independent Professional Earth Scientists.
+Lehrmann is associate editor for the Journal of Sedimentary Research and the American Association of Petroleum Geologists Bulletin.
+He is actively involved with local geological organizations such as the Southwest Research Institute, Edward Aquifer Authority, The University of Texas at San Antonio, Witte Museum, South Texas Geological Society, and the Society of Independent Professional Earth Scientists.
 He regularly involves students in participation in geologic activities such the South Central section meeting of the Geological Society of America and the Texas Hydro-geo Workshop.
 In 2017 he served as the field trip chair, chaired a technical session, and led a field trip for the South Central Section meeting of the Geological Society of America Meeting in San Antonio.
+He serves on the EAST executive committee and actively supports AAPI diversity initiatives.
 Lehrmann provides geologic support for Geo-Parks and UNESCO World Heritage sites in China.
 He frequently hosts Chinese professionals and students on research visits to the US.